Dispelling the Myths of Radio Advertising | 800Response Blog

 Truth: Radio Has a Large Audience That’s Only Expected to Grow

-MarketingWit contends that over a thousand licensed radio stations reach a total of 233 million US listeners each week.
-According to the same article, the average person listens to 1000 hours of radio every year; that’s almost as much as TV’s 1500 hours a year.
+Over a thousand licensed radio stations reach a total of 233 million US listeners each week.
+Plus, the average person listens to 1000 hours of radio every year; that’s almost as much as TV’s 1500 hours a year.

 In addition, many people are loyal to their favorite local stations, especially listeners within older generations.
 As a result, these faithful listeners feel a stronger connection with businesses advertising on their preferred stations.